famsf/insights/docs/deployment.md

 Please make sure locally that you have added the Pantheon remote to your git clone of this repo.
 You can verify the available remotes by running `git remote`.
 If you have not added the Pantheon remote, follow the instructions in the main [README.md](../README.md).

-## Syncing the Master Branch
+## Deploying the Master Branch

 The Master branch in this repository needs to be synced with the master branch on Pantheon.

-Before merging a new release to master, you need checkout the master brnach from Pantheon and make sure you have the latest code.
-Note that we need to take steps to track branches in different remotes with the same name of 'master'.
-`git fetch --all`
+`git checkout master` (note: If you have not checked out the master branch previously, you will need to run `git checkout -b master --track origin/master`)
-`git checkout -b pantheon-master --track pantheon/master` `git pull pantheon master`
+`git pull origin master`

-Now checkout the master branch on the repo and merge it with the latest from the Pantheon remote.
-`git checkout- b origin-master --track origin/master` `git merge pantheon-master`
-`git push origin master`
+`git push pantheon master`

-Now you should merge in and tag your new release from develop into master.
-`git merge develop`
-if you are adding a tag use `git tag v2.0.0`

-Be sure to push to the repo master and then merge to the Pantheon master `git push origin master`
+## Deploying a tag

+Be sure your tag resides on the master branch
-`git checkout pantheon-master`
+`git checkout v2.0.0`
-`git merge origin-master`

-Last you should update the Pantheon Remote to complete deployment.
+`git pull origin v2.0.0`
-`git push pantheon master` to push master or `git push pantheon v2.0.0` for pushing the tagged release
+`git push pantheon v2.0.0`

-Now you should have the latest code on both the Pantheon and FAMSF Digital Stories master branches.
+For more information, see Pantheon's documentation on Collaborative Development using Github and Pantheon https://pantheon.io/docs/guides/collaborative-development/#deploy-to-pantheon